Zelgadis87/npm-versionator/README.md

 - It will enforce that a new version of a package has to start from the *develop* branch and with a clean repository.
 - It will check that all configured NPM tests are passing.
 - A request for an entry to the CHANGELOG.md file is asked on every version and is timestamped automatically.
-- Once a version is created, by specification, it cannot (or at least, not easily) be undone.
+- Once a version is created, by specification, it cannot be undone.
 - The preferred way to create a new public stable version of the package is to go from alpha releases, to beta releases, to release candidates.
 This is not forced but it is encouraged thorough the tool.
 - Version numbers cannot be decreased, and it is not possible to go back to an alpha prerelease from a beta prerelease, or to a beta release from a release candidate.
 - If the developer decides to use release candidates, no commit can be done between the latest RC and the final version, to ensure that no last minute bug is introduced in the system.